INFLAMMATION, PAIN, GLUTEN, AND THE LEAKIES

 How about taking a look at Leaky Gut as it relates to PARKINSON'S DISEASE?

 - The month I was married (March, 1996) the Postgraduate Medical Journal (Intestinal Permeability and Orocaecal Transit Time in Elderly Patients with Parkinson's Disease) concluded that among other things, "Intestinal permeability was deranged."
+In other words, the gut was hyperpermeable.

 - In 2011, the medical journal PLoS One (Increased Intestinal Permeability Correlates with Sigmoid Mucosa Alpha-Synuclein Staining and Endotoxin Exposure Markers in Early Parkinson's Disease) concluded that, "Parkinson's disease is the second most common neurodegenerative disorder of aging.
 The pathological hallmark of Parkinson's Disease is neuronal inclusions termed Lewy bodies whose main component is alpha-synuclein protein.
 The finding of these Lewy bodies in the intestinal enteric nerves led to the hypothesis that the intestine might be an early site of Parkinson's Disease disease in response to an environmental toxin or pathogen.
 One potential mechanism for environmental toxin(s) and proinflammatory luminal products to gain access to mucosal neuronal tissue and promote oxidative stress is compromised intestinal barrier integrity.
 Our data show that our Parkinson's Disease subjects exhibit significantly greater intestinal permeability (gut leakiness) than controls.
 These data represent not only the first demonstration of abnormal intestinal permeability in Parkinson's Disease subjects but also the first correlation of increased intestinal permeability in Parkinson's Disease with intestinal alpha-synuclein (the hallmark of Parkinson's Disease)."